Don’t pay for dental SEO before you know what it entails

-Understanding Google My Business
+Understanding Google Business Profile

 How to claim and verify?

 Trust us, compared to dental school this will be a piece of cake.
-Getting started with your Google My Business is easy, however, the page will stay unpublished until you go through Google’s formal process of claiming and verifying your new dental listing.
+Getting started with your Google Business Profile is easy, however, the page will stay unpublished until you go through Google’s formal process of claiming and verifying your new dental listing.

 Claim by computer